gdela/socomo/readme.md

 build systems to detect violations and track structure changes.
 [Lattix](https://lattix.com/solutions/) - similar to the above, but focused on visualization using dependency structure matrix instead of graph diagrams.
-[JArchitect](https://www.jarchitect.com/dependenciesview) - another toolset, with dependency structure matrix visualisation, interactive dependency graph, and code base querying.
+[JArchitect](https://www.jarchitect.com/dependenciesview) - toolset with dependency structure
+matrix visualisation, interactive dependency graph, and code base querying.
 [Sonargraph](https://www.hello2morrow.com/products/sonargraph/explorer) - also a big toolset with a free Sonargraph Explorer to visualize and explore dependencies in the code.
-[Softagram](https://softagram.com/products/) - a little bit different tool, that adds report of changes impact on the software structure as a comment to pull request.
+[Softagram](https://softagram.com/products/) - a little bit different tool, adds report of changes to the software structure as a comment to pull request.

 Most of the above have plugins for SonarQube, a widely used "Continous Inspection" system.
 They can also be used from within IntelliJ/Eclipse, though having a standalone GUI for visualizing software